themihirmathur/WHATS-CHAT/README.md

 * `JavaScript`: The programming language used to implement the logic and functionality of the application.

-* [`Socket.io`](https://socket.io/): A library that enables real-time, bidirectional communication between the server and clients.

 ## DEPENDENCIES

 * [Node.js](https://nodejs.org/en)(`Recommended to Install the LTS version`): A JavaScript runtime environment used for server-side development.